 Have all the supplies you need.
 Some things frequently needed and forgotten include:

 - #2 pencils (more than one!)

 - books or notes, if an open-book or open-note test

 Sit where your view of other students is minimal.
 If seeing others complete their tests before you, try to find a place where you will be less likely to see people turning in their tests.
 This will reduce your anxiety level.
-Students suffering from serious anxiety should contact Health and Counseling for further help and information.
+Students suffering from serious anxiety should contact Health and Wellness for further help and information.